-No one wants to think about it, but it's important to have an estate plan that specifies how you would like your assets to be managed when you die.
+No one wants to think about it, but it's so important to have an estate plan that specifies how you would like your affairs to be managed while you are alive, and your assets to be distributed when you die.

 An estate plan includes your will and other documents that govern how you will be cared for, medically and financially, if you become unable to make your own decisions in the future.
 The most important documents are: